awsdocs/amazon-rds-user-guide/doc_source/custom-concept.workflow.md

 1. Upload your database software to your Amazon S3 bucket\.

-   For more information, see [Uploading your installation files to Amazon S3](custom-cev.preparing.md#custom-cev.preparing.s3)\.
+   For more information, see [Step 3: Uploading your installation files to Amazon S3](custom-cev.preparing.md#custom-cev.preparing.s3)\.

 1. Create an RDS Custom custom engine version \(CEV\) from your media\.